 situation are very rare.
 It is almost impossible to teach a dog to be reactive especially to something as subtle as a seizure can be.
 This is one reason why dogs who are certified by accredited agencies are so expensive.
 It takes years to train a dog, the costs can range from $10,000 to $30,000 and it requires at least 2 years of training outside of the intended home.
 Even then, most trainers will not guarantee that a dog will ‘alert’ and will only go so far as to say they will ‘respond’ or ‘assist’.
 You may find that an existing companion animal in your home starts to exhibit actions of concern or awareness that something isn’t right with the individual.
 Those behaviors can be praised and cultivated

 We urge that caution is taken when entering into any kind of agreement with an entity that is not

 accredited.
 A true seizure response or alert dog is born with the qualities needed and sought out by people who are highly trained to look for very specific characteristics.
 Availability and pricing is the determination of the organization.
 To find possible financial assistance to obtain a trained dog, please refer to the bottom of this list.

 Below you will find a list obtained through the Assistance Dogs International website, (www.assistancedogsinternational.org/members/programs-search).
-These providers may or may not have a dog available as the waiting list is very long.
+These providers may or may not have a dog available as the waiting list is very long and can be up to 10 years.
 Even though these entities may not be in the State of Ohio, their accreditation allows them to legally place a dog in any state.

 4 Paws for Ability